Read up on Baby Sleep during Pregnancy and Avoid Many

 birth.

-Simply realising that sleep does not always come easy for a baby and
+Simply realizing that sleep does not always come easy for a baby and

 understanding how sleep does work for her will help you and her to get